 Emerson Spice: Our full report

-Colourful, stylish and with a strong sense of place, Emerson Spice is a new and not quite finished boutique hotel in the heart of Stone Town.
-A fabulous rooftop restaurant and individually designed rooms add considerably to its attraction.
+Colourful, stylish and with a strong sense of place, Emerson Spice is a boutique hotel in the heart of Stone Town.It is one of two similar sister hotels a minute's walk apart.
+A fabulous rooftop restaurant and individually designed rooms add considerably to the attraction.

-Currently, however, Emerson Spice has six impressive rooms, including a family room, each quite theatrical in style and with its own colourful twist on a Swahili design.
-Think high ceilings, brightly coloured walls, stained-glass windows, and the intricately carved doors for which Zanzibar is famed.
-Individual colour schemes feature purple, red or deep-green fabrics matching the stonewashed walls.
-The furniture is of Zanzibari origin with beautiful carved wooden tables and traditional Zanzibari beds.
-With fans, air conditioning, fridges and mosquito nets, all rooms are well equipped, too.
+The brainchild of the former part owner of Emerson & Green (now the Emerson-on-Hurumzi), Emerson Spice was opened in 2014 and has 11 impressive and varied rooms, including a family room.
+Most of the rooms are quite flamboyant in style and each has its own colourful twist on a Swahili theme.
+Think high ceilings, brightly coloured walls, stained-glass windows, and the intricately carved doors for which Zanzibar is famous.
+Individual colour schemes feature purple, red or deep-green fabrics complementing the stonewashed walls.
+The furniture is Zanzibari and includes beautifully carved wooden tables and traditional Zanzibari beds.
+All the rooms are well equipped, too, with fans, air conditioning, fridges and mosquito nets.

 Food & drink